Hailo7ts/BANKI/BANKI-template.md

   - **Source:**
 - [ ] Explain what a single page app is and how to make one SEO-friendly.
   - **Explanation:**
+    it dynamically loads so its not seitching to a new page its re rendering the single page? using pre render is server side renderer?
   - **Use:**
   - **Example:**
   - **Source:**